dananau/GTPyhop/Remarks_about_HGN_planning_in_GTPyhop.md

     (task_name, arg1, arg2, ..., argn)

-Methods for tasks are written nearly the same as in Pyhop.
+Methods for tasks look nearly the same as in Pyhop.
 For example, this:

     def m_unload_container(state, container, location):
         # for this to work, we need an 'is_a' function to determine an object's type